TmmmmmR/python-app/README.md

 Do not worry if you do not manage to find al the exploits during the course.
 We will provide the slides after the session and are always ready to help!

-You can reach us at:
+You can reach me at:

 * Riccardo.ten.cate@owasp.org